viamrobotics/docs/docs/modular-resources/configure.md

    This example shows the configuration for adding a [CSI camera](/modular-resources/examples/csi/) as a local module.

-### Edit local module configuration
+### Edit the configuration of a local module

-Once you have added a modular resource to your robot, you can view and configure the module itself from the **Modules** subtab:
+Once you have added a modular resource to your robot, you can view and edit the underlying module from the **Modules** subtab:

 1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 1. Click on the **Modules** subtab.